 Wine noted (guide 2015) 1*Star (Very successful wine)

-Dark red with intense cherry highlights, the color is appealing.
-The bouquet, as powerful as it is pleasant, blends red fruits with spices and cocoa.
+Deep red with intense cherry-red highlights, the color is inviting.
+The bouquet, as powerful as it is pleasing, blends red fruits with spices and cocoa.
 Full-bodied, dense, and well-balanced, the palate reveals a solid structure, promising good aging potential.

 Guide des Vins Gault & Millau

-Such integrity!
-This wine deserves time to develop its intense, tannic color.
-The substance needs to be released, and its fleeting fruity (plum) and spicy (cumin) notes will harmonize over time.
+What character!
+This wine needs time to settle into its intense, tannic profile.
+The wine needs to open up; its fleeting notes of fruit (plum) and spice (cumin) will come together over time.

 Robert Parker - Wine Advocate